mudspringhiker/mudspringhiker/README.md

 - 😄 Pronouns: ... she/her/hers
 - ⚡ Fun fact: ...
 I have to learn something new to keep from being bored

-For more info, you can also check out my [LinkedIn](https://www.linkedin.com/in/alona-varshal/) profile.
+For more info, you can also check out my [LinkedIn](https://www.linkedin.com/in/alona-varshal/) profile or my [website](https://avarshal.gatsbyjs.io).